-The Combined Board of the Cheyenne Eagle Butte School supports the Elementary and Secondary Schools Act.
-As part of our School-wide Plan, students are expected to work toward proficiency in reading and math.
-C-EB school plans and implements interventions and academic enrichment strategies based upon standardized and criterion referenced assessments given at the beginning, middle and end of the school year.
-The school-wide assessments such as MAP and AIMS Web, and the state directed assessment such as SMARTER BALANCED will be observed by our school and are not optional.
+The Cooperative Board of the Cheyenne-Eagle Butte School supports the Every Student Succeeds Act (formerly known as No Child Left Behind).
+As part of School Improvement Plans, students are expected to work toward proficiency in reading and math.
+C-EB school plans and implements interventions and academic enrichment strategies based upon standardized and criterion referenced assessments given at the beginning, middle, and end of the school year.
+The school-wide assessments such as MAP, AIMS Web, and the state directed assessment such as SMARTER BALANCED will be observed by our school and are not optional.
 In addition, we expect at least 94% attendance rate for all students.